s0umadeep/Micro-Mongo/README.md

-# Microservice-MongoDB-Springboot
+# Microservice-Filtered-Databases-Springboot

 # About

-This is a micro service based spring boot architechture with Mongodb with the help of **Spring Boot** using Java.
+This is a micro service based spring boot architechture with Mongodb and MySQL with the help of **Spring Boot** using Java.
+This is mainly used for filtering the No Structured, Structered and Semi Structured Data into respective databases.

 ## Requirements
 * Active internet connection